 If a Patriot wishes to join a traditional troop, she is encouraged to do so.
 She will wear her regular troop numerals along with the Patriot ribbon and pin in addition to her regular uniform.

 After several requests to earn badges were received from brothers of our members, we decided to open a second program for those who were not allowed to join Frontier Girls.
 Quest Clubs takes all the badges and awards from Frontier Girls and makes them available as an educational incentive program that is open to everyone.
 There are no membership requirements, no promise to recite, no mandatory uniforms, and no mandatory requirements or policies.
 You may use Quest to design a scouting style program that suits your own needs and beliefs.
 While Quest does not require a uniform, we do offer vests in 17 different colors so that you can design a uniform of your choice.
 Many of our Frontier Girls troops now partner with a Quest Club and meet as a co-ed group.

 For some families, Frontier Girls may not be a perfect fit.
 If you do not agree with our promise and creed, or are looking for a co-ed option, Quest Clubs might be the perfect answer for you.

-All registered Frontier Girls members may receive a free family membership to Quest Clubs.
+Anyone with a current Frontier Girls Family Membership may receive a free Family Membership to Quest Clubs.
 Simply send us an email with your request and we will email you a code for a free membership at Quest.